 HeyGen, Synthesia, D-ID, Tavus.
 A script becomes a talking-head video with a licensed or cloned presenter.
 Priced per minute or credit.
 Right choice for training and personalized outreach video.

 Shotstack, Creatomate, JSON2Video.
-Programmatic editing: your existing clips, images and captions composited by template.
+Programmatic editing of your existing clips, images and captions.
 Nothing is generated.
 Right choice for automated slideshows and data-driven video.

 Video generation takes 15 to 60+ seconds, so every serious API is asynchronous: submit a job, then poll or receive a webhook.
-Here is the same integration in three languages against our unified endpoint.
-Swap the model string to switch providers; nothing else changes.
+The same integration in three languages; swap the model string to switch providers, nothing else changes.

 import time, requests job = requests.post( f"{BASE}/v1/generate", headers=auth, json={"model": "veo-3.1", "prompt": prompt, "duration": 8} ).json() while True: j = requests.get( f"{BASE}/v1/jobs/{job['id']}", headers=auth).json() if j["status"] != "running": break time.sleep(3) print(j["video_url"])